omerkhan/journal/src/content/pages/now.md

 ## Reading

-"The Creative Act: A Way of Being" by Rick Rubin.
-He's one of the most successful music producers of all time, despite having no 'real' musical talent, because he does less, listens more, and trusts his feelings and instincts.
+[The Creative Act: A Way of Being](https://a.co/d/8KmjeVD) by Rick Rubin.
+Rubin is one of the most successful music producers of all time, despite having no traditional musical or technical training.
+He helps artists by doing less, listening more, and trusting feeling and instinct over formulas.

 ## Learning